Timendus/chip-8-bad-apple/README.md

 So that's going to be an insanely tight squeeze.
 This project is probably doomed from the start 😄

-To improve my odds a bit, I asked Kouzerumatsukite (who made the XO-tracker last year) if he would be interested in joining me on this project for the music part.
+To improve my odds a bit, I asked Kouzeru (who made the XO-tracker last year) if he would be interested in joining me on this project for the music part.
 I enjoy making music, but I'm no hero when it comes to trackers.

 In a little over a week, the first teaser video came my way with the first parts of the Bad Apple song, and it sounded amazing for the platform 🎉 This was a